 (R. Buckminster Fuller)

 Polarity allows movement to take place, attraction and repulsion that sparks evolution.
 A learn/work environment is a profit-centre and enabler, not just a cost-centre.
 The whole is more than the sum of its parts.
 The environment impacts the human psyche, making workplaces also a state of mind.

-By breaking the question ‘Is the learn/work environment desirable and adding value?’ up into building block chunks, it becomes more manageable.
+By breaking the question ‘Is the learn/work environment desirable and adding relevant value?’ up into building block chunks, it becomes more manageable.
 Especially when a common lay language is used that is understandable for all stakeholders.
 To answer it, four main sub-questions must be addressed, exploring it from a number of different perspectives.
-Be aware that the perspectives are distinct but not entirely separate and should be harmonised to your specific context.

 The diversity of four distinct perspectives, Engagement, Effectiveness, Efficiency and Evidence, ensures valuable additions and cross-pollination.
-Each of the perspectives is potentially very powerful but should be all honoured in their context to take the whole of available approaches into account.
+Each of the E-perspectives is potentially very powerful but should be all honoured in their integrated context to take the whole of available approaches into account.